bmh0013/Tip-Calculator/README.md

 $ npm start
 ```

-After expo has finished bundling choose which device ( iOS / Android ) you would like to run the application on. <br/>
+After expo has finished choose which device ( iOS / Android ) you would like to run the application on. <br/>
 ***This application will not run correctly in the browser***

 # Contributors